Distinctive features: The first hand-held calculator with business and finance functions.

 Price on introduction US$395.

 This was the first hand-held business & finance calculator and was the second Hewlett-Packard hand-held calculator.
+It can perform complex financial calculations by the press of just one button.

 Like the early HP-35 models, the early HP-80 models do not have the model number on the front label.